kevinboone/solunar_ws/README.md

     http://host:8080/day/[city]/[date]

-and produces its results in JSON format. `city` is a city name of the form "Europe/London" which can be abbreviated (provided there is only one match).
+and produces its results in JSON format. `city` is a city name like "London", "Minsk", or "Adelaide".
 The full list of cities is derived from a Linux timezone database, and is in the file `libsolunar/src/cityinfo.h`.
 The date is in the form 'month day [year]', e.g., 'jun 22 2020'.
 The spaces, of course, will need to be escaped